DeveloperNomis/Medical_Imaging/README.md

    - `ws_allocate ProjectName 200` (replace ProjectName with your specific workspace/project name)
    - The number specifies the allocation size (200 means 200 GB) --> Change according to your needs
    - `export WS_MODEL=$(ws_find ProjectName)` --> (in our case ProjectName is pixtral)
-3. We need to prepare the module and conda-environment (the following steps are used to load the pixtral model from mistral on the bw uni cluster, if you have another model, just adjust the names and paths):
+3. We need to prepare the module and conda-environment (the following steps are used to load the Pixtral-12B model from mistral on the bw uni cluster, if you have another model, just adjust the names and paths):
    We use the following commands in the specified order:
    -  `module load devel/miniforge/24.11.0-python-3.12`
    Although Miniforge (Python 3.12) is loaded as a base module, the Conda environment created with Python 3.10 is used once activated.
 The PATH export ensures that the Conda Python takes precedence.